dlang/DIPs/DIPs/DIP1NNN-DK.md

 Adding a `noreturn` field to a `union` does essentially nothing.
 A `union` can be seen as a sum-type with possibly ambiguous bit-patterns, so the type-system leaves figuring out the correct type up to the programmer (e.g. by implementing a [tagged union](https://en.wikipedia.org/wiki/Tagged_union)).
-Every type already implicitly includes the bottom value `⊥`, so adding the bottom type member to a `union` doesn't contribute to the set of possible values.
+Every type already implicitly includes the bottom value `⊥`, so adding the bottom type member to a `union` does not contribute to the set of possible values.
 Accessing the `noreturn` field generates an `assert(0)` expression.

 An `enum` can have type `noreturn`, but all members must be given an explicit initial value (which must be the bottom value).